MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/restore/recover-branch.md

 ---
-title: Recover
+title: Recover branch
-description: Bring back a branch you accidentally deleted and never pushed.
+description: Bring back a branch you accidentally deleted and never pushed
 ---

 Git keeps a history of your actions and even keeps commits which you thought were deleted when a branch was deleted.
 Though, these can get cleaned up by Git automatically, or with `git gc` I think to run clean.